DevExpress/testcafe/docs/articles/documentation/reference/api/runner/browsers.md

 ## Specify the Path to the Browser Executable

-Use the `path:` prefix.
-Enclose the path in backticks if it contains spaces.
+To specify the path to the browser executable, use the `path:` prefix.
+Enclose the path in backticks if it contains spaces:

 ```js
 runner.browsers('path:`C:\\Program Files\\Internet Explorer\\iexplore.exe`');